Research in Minnesota state parks

 Scientific research in state parks increases our understanding of natural and cultural resources, and often leads to information that can be used to better manage these resources into the future.

 Researchers, university staff, other governmental agencies, and independent contractors are strongly encouraged to carry out research in Minnesota State Parks.

-Researchers must submit a completed research application to the Parks and Trails Division resource management program.
-Contact Tavis Westbrook, Resource Program Coordinator, at Tavis.Westbrook@state.mn.us, 218-723-4763, ext.
-231, for further information.
+Researchers must submit a completed research application to the Minnesota State Parks and Trails resource management program.
+For more information, contact Tavis Westbrook, Resource Program Coordinator: Tavis.Westbrook@state.mn.us, 218-302-3255.

 Applications must include and describe:

 - The fieldwork schedule and anticipated end date.

 - Methods of collection and disposition of specimens.

 Researchers must submit a copy of their findings to the Minnesota State Parks and Trails no later than two years after completion of the project.